 The Problematic tests widget shows a breakdown of test runs that have not been consistently successful, according to the type of problem.
 Click on the column of a specific problem type to view the relevant test runs.

-The widget is available in the dashboard, in a pipeline's overview, and in a pipeline run's Failure Analysis tab.
+The widget is available in the dashboard and in a pipeline's overview.

 The following table shows the test run result patterns that ALM Octane labels as problematic:

 The last 8 runs of the test failed.

 In the last 8 runs of the test, its Pass/Fail status changed 4 times or more.

 In other words, there were at least 4 times in which a failed run was followed by a successful run or vice versa.